Delfad0r/hanabi-1/README.md

 * `-r SCORE` run many games, until a score <= to the given score is reached
 * `-i` run in interactive mode
 * `-q` quit immediately after showing the initial cards (not in interactive mode)
+* `--no-rainbow` do not include Rainbow cards in the deck